JvanKatwijk/dab-scanner/README.md

 that channel.
 After a user defined amount of time (the left spinbox on the GUI) a next channel will be selected.
 * At the end of the cycle the software will determine whether or not to run a next cycle.
-In *continuous mode* a next cycle will always start, if *controlled mode* the software will decrease the value in the spinbox by one, and if it is (still) larger than zero, a next cycle will start.
+In *continuous mode* a next cycle will always start, in *controlled mode* the software will decrease the value in the cycle counter (a spinbox) by one, and only if this value is (still) larger than zero, a next cycle will start.

 ![dab scanner](/dab-summary.png?raw=true)

-Note that at the start of the scanning process, a "start" button becomes a "stop" button.
-Note further that at the end of the scanning process - either by exhaustion or by touching the (now) *stop button* - the button will become a "start" button again.
+Note that after starting the scanning process, a *start button* becomes a *stop button*.
+Note further that at the end of the scanning process - either by exhaustion or by touching the (now) *stop button* - the button will become a *start button* again.

 The number of cycles in *controlled mode* is determined by the value in the *cycle counter*.
 This *cycle counter* is read after each cycle so, during processing